Guided ray

 The quantity $\sin \theta$ is the numerical aperture of the fiber.
 The quantity $2 \theta$ is sometimes called the total acceptance angle of the fiber.

 This result can be derived from Snell's law by considering the critical angle.
 Light that enters the core with an angle below the acceptance angle strikes the core-cladding boundary at an angle above the critical angle, and experiences total internal reflection.
 This repeats on every bounce within the fiber core, and so the light is confined to the core.
 The confinement of light by the fiber can also be described in terms of bound modes or guided modes.
-This treatment is necessary when considering singlemode fiber, since the ray model does not accurately describe the propagation of light in this type of fiber.
+This treatment is necessary when considering single-mode fiber, since the ray model does not accurately describe the propagation of light in this type of fiber.